minotalen/TESL-hotkey/readme.md

 The included .ahk file is an autohotkey script for TESL which enables you to control parts of the game with your keyboard.
 The script itself is currently very rudimentary, it has only been tested with my screen resolution.

 I have mapped the y key so it copies the x and y coordinates of the mouse position.
-These coordinates can be used to edit the script for your resolution.
+These coordinates can be used to edit the script to fit your resolution.
+To do so find the corresponding button, hover over it with your mouse and paste the coordinates into the script.

 #### next changes

-* variables for all coordinates to allow configuration to different resolutions
+* global variables for all coordinates to allow configuration to different resolutions

 * a way to select cards in hand (moving through them with A and D for example)